Why protect data privacy?

 At a time when personal data has become a valuable resource and asset for many companies, it is critical to understand and maintain high standards for the protection of this information.
 With changing legislation such as GDPR (General Data Protection Regulation) and increased public awareness of privacy, it is not only an ethical obligation, but also a legal necessity to protect the personal data at your disposal.
 Here are 6 important steps every business should take to protect personal data.

-4. Educate and train the employees
+3. Educate and train your employees

-6. Respond proactively to security breaches
+5. Respond proactively to security breaches

 Protecting personal data is not just a task, it is an obligation for every company.
 It is an investment in your reputation and in maintaining the trust of your customers and stakeholders.
 By taking these steps, you can not only meet legislative requirements, but also ensure that personal data is processed securely and responsibly.

-4. Educate and train the employees
+3. Educate and train your employees

 Employees are a company’s first line of defense against data breaches.
 Therefore, it is important to ensure that they understand the importance of data protection and have the necessary education and training to handle personal data securely.
 Hold regular training exercises and updates to keep staff informed of the latest threats and best practices.
 Read more about awareness training here.

-6. Respond proactively to security breaches
+5. Respond proactively to security breaches

 Even with the best measures, security breaches can still occur.
 It is important to have a plan for handling these situations.
 This includes informing affected individuals and authorities in accordance with legal requirements as well as taking steps to prevent similar breaches in the future.
 Read more about data breaches here.